-NOTE—An AP initiates a BSS with a primary channel that coincides with a PSC in order to assist STAs that are scanning the 6 GHz band to discover the BSS.
+NOTE—An AP might initiate(#21043) a BSS with a primary channel that coincides with a PSC in order to assist STAs that are scanning the 6 GHz band to discover the BSS.
 The AP might subsequently switch its operating channel to a non-PSC (e.g., using a CSA mechanism) if it does not expect additional (not yet associated) STAs will need to discover the BSS.

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21530):

 A 6 GHz AP shall not respond to a Probe Request frame if the frame carries a FILS Request Parameters element and the AP is unable to satisfy the response time constraint specified in the Max Channel Time field in the element (see 11.1.4.3.4 (Criteria for sending a response)).
 A 6 GHz AP shall respond with the next Beacon frame if the conditions specified in 11.1.4.3.4 (Criteria for sending a response) for beacon response are satisfied.
-A 6 GHz AP that sends a Probe Response frame in response to a Probe Request frame with the Address 1 field equal to the broadcast address, shall set the Address 1 field of the Probe Response frame to the broadcast address.
+A 6 GHz AP that receives aa Probe Request frame with the Address 1 field equal to the broadcast address, shall respond with a Probe Response frame with the Address 1 field equal to the broadcast address. (#21530)